interactive-solutions/node-hermes/README.md

 #### Events
 Events triggered by the Socket server:
-- `new:connection` triggered when a new user connects to the system
+- `new:user` triggered when a new user connects to the system
 - `new:socket` triggered when an existing user connects with another socket
-- `user:authenticate` triggered when an authentication has been processed
+- `user:authenticated` triggered when an authentication has been processed

 ### User Api